Mt. Baker Equipment List

 Approach Shoes

-Optional.
-Used for moderate climbing or hiking up to camp when the trails are clear of snow.
-During April - May there is still a lot of snow on the approach trail and you will most likely hike in in your mountaineering boots.
-More so recommended for June-September.
+Optional for BSC, GSCR, Alpinism 1, Shuksan, and Glacier Peak trips.
+Some kind of approach shoe will be needed for AMTL 1 and Alpinism 2 courses.
+On the mountain these are used for moderate climbing or hiking up to camp when the trails are clear of snow.
+During April - June there is still a lot of snow on the approach trails to base camps and you will most likely hike in in your mountaineering boots.
+More so recommended for July-September.
+For AMTL and Alpinism 2 courses, these will be used for approaches to alpine climbs.

 Examples